Small Business

 The real secret is just showing up

 One post a fortnight.
 Monthly email to past customers.
-Regular Google Business Profile updates.
+Regular Google business profile updates.
 Asking for reviews after every job.
 Replying to those reviews.

 Key Point